Princess Augusta of Saxe-Gotha: Princess dowager

 When the King had a first, temporary, bout of mental illness in 1765, Augusta and Lord Bute kept Queen Charlotte unaware of the situation.
 The Regency Bill of 1765 stated that if the King should become permanently unable to rule, Charlotte was to become Regent.
-Augusta was suggested as regent, but there was fierce opposition to her appointment, as there were concerns of the influence of Lord Bute in her potential regency, and fears that should she become regent, Bute would de facto rule as "King".
+Augusta was suggested as regent, but there was fierce opposition to her appointment, as there were concerns of the influence of Lord Bute in her potential regency, and fears that should she become regent, Bute would de facto rule as "king".

 Augusta reportedly resented the marriages of her younger sons, which took place without her consent.

-In 1769, the spouse of her daughter Caroline Matilda, Christian VII of Denmark, visited Great Britain.
+In 1769, the husband of her daughter Caroline Matilda, Christian VII of Denmark, visited Great Britain.
 During his visit, Augusta, upon the initiative of Caroline Matilda, asked him publicly during a dinner to reinstate Louise von Plessen, a favourite of Caroline Matilda whom Christian had fired, to her position.
 He answered that he had made a sacred vow never to do so, but that if Caroline Matilda preferred von Plessen's company over his, so be it.
 In the end, Louise von Plessen was not reinstated, and Augusta apparently asked Caroline Matilda not to press the matter and to show more affection to Christian.

 In 1770, rumours about Caroline Matilda, the queen of Denmark, began to circulate.
-In particular these concerned the mental state of her spouse as well as the fall of prime minister Bernstorff, in which Caroline Matilda was rumoured to have participated.
+In particular these concerned the mental state of her spouse as well as the fall of prime minister Count Johann Hartwig Ernst von Bernstorff, in which Caroline Matilda was rumoured to have participated.
 When Augusta visited her eldest daughter in Brunswick that year, she also took the opportunity to see Caroline Matilda, who received her in breeches, which at that time was regarded as scandalous.
 Upon Augusta's lamentations, her daughter answered: "Pray, madam, allow me to govern my own kingdom as I please!"

-Augusta died of cancer of the throat at age 52 at Carlton House.
+Augusta died of throat cancer at the age of 52 at Carlton House, and was buried seven days later at Westminster Abbey.